QNCNXW8R/FindRemainingValuables/README.md

 ### Controls

-At the time of writing this, the ingame mod menu [RepoConfig](https://thunderstore.io/c/repo/p/nickklmao/REPOConfig/) does not support keybinds, so this section is hidden.
-You can still edit it from the config file or from another config editor such as r2modman.
+At the time of writing this, the ingame mod menu [RepoConfig](https://thunderstore.io/c/repo/p/nickklmao/REPOConfig/) does not support keybinds, so only "EnableKeybinds" is visible.
+You can still edit the keybinds from the config file or from another config editor such as r2modman.

+- "EnableKeybinds": If true, enables hotkeys (default: true)
 - "RevealKeybind": Key to press to reveal all remaining valuables (default: F10)

 ### Debug